-Over the last decade, the number of cases reported annually to the office has averaged 3,219, with generally a steady increase year after year.
+Over the last decade, the number of cases reported annually to the office has averaged 3,346.
+In 2020, the Center had an approximate increase of 21% over the previous record number of cases reported in 2016, and an increase of approximately 25% from 2019.
 There has been greater than a one and half fold increase in the number of reported cases and approximately a two and half fold increase in the number of required examinations and medical records review since 1998.